zhouzypaul/zhouzypaul.github.io/index.md

 ## Recent News
 last updated: Dec 2024
 - New paper out on how to do RL fine-tuning without offline data retention!
 I'm excited to see how [Warm-start RL (WSRL)](http://arxiv.org/abs/2412.07762) can help scale up RL for real-world tasks.
+Update: WSRL is accepted at ICLR 2025!
 - I am thrilled to announce the first big project I led in my Ph.D!
 Check out [SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models](https://auto-improvement.github.io).
 Catch SOAR at CoRL 2024 in Munich!
 - I am going to present my undergrad work [Tiered Reward: Designing Rewards for Specification and Fast Learning of Desired Behavior](/tiered_reward/) at the [RL Conference](https://rl-conference.cc).
 Come chat with me!
 - Check out my undergrad thesis [Policy Transfer in Lifelong Reinforcement Learning through Learning Generalizing Features](https://cs.brown.edu/media/filer_public/c2/72/c272a1f8-1186-4a85-8f97-cfe8a1a7278a/zhouzhiyuan_honors_thesis.pdf).